Skip to Main Content

 The design conversation at Michlifen begins the moment the building comes into view.
 The property reads as an Alpine lodge scaled to palatial proportions: steep roof lines, generous eaves, a facade that would not look out of place in the Swiss Alps were it not for the zellige detailing and hand-carved wooden screens that pull the eye back to Morocco.
 This is not fusion in the shallow sense of placing a tagine on a ski-lodge menu.
 The structure itself argues for a synthesis, asking what Moroccan palace craft looks like when applied to mountain-lodge typology rather than medina courtyard tradition.

 Morocco's interior design tradition is as strong as any in the Mediterranean world, with craft lineages in zellige, tadelakt plasterwork, and marquetry woodcarving that have fed into palace and riad architecture for centuries.
 What Michlifen proposes is a test of whether those traditions translate to a cold-climate programme, and structurally, architecturally, the answer reads as yes.
 The interiors do not feel like a Marrakech riad that wandered into the mountains; they feel like a building that understood both traditions and made deliberate choices between them.
-For further exploration of how Moroccan luxury properties handle design identity, compare the approach taken at Hotel Sahrai in Fes or the scale of Fes Marriott Jnan Palace.

 What the Property Actually Offers

-The golf course adds a dimension that few Moroccan mountain properties can claim.
+The golf course adds a dimension that few Moroccan mountain properties can offer.
 Designed against a backdrop of forested cedar slopes with desert visible in the middle distance on clear days, the course offers a visual context that flatlands courses cannot produce.
 Golf in Morocco clusters heavily around coastal Agadir and the Marrakech plain; a course at Middle Atlas elevation is a genuinely distinct proposition, and Mazagan Beach & Golf Resort in El Jadida provides the coastal counterpoint for comparison.
 The elevation also affects playing conditions: ball travel distances, temperature management mid-round, and the view from the driving range all differ materially from sea-level equivalents.

 Placing Ifrane in Context